SeaQL/seaql.github.io/Blog/blog/2023-04-03-intro-sea-streamer.md

 ## Community

 SeaQL.org is an independent open-source organization run by passionate ️developers.
-If you enjoy using our libraries, please star ⭐ and share our repositories.
+If you like our projects, please star ⭐ and share our repositories.
 If you feel generous, a small donation via [GitHub Sponsor](https://github.com/sponsors/SeaQL) will be greatly appreciated, and goes a long way towards sustaining the organization 🚢.

 SeaStreamer is a community driven project.
 We welcome you to participate, contribute and together build for Rust's future 🦀.